keenai/crowdup/README.md

 Coming soon:
 * Detect translation matches based on sub folders where translation filenames are identical
+* Ability to map translations files from archive to specific translation file locations
+* Ability to ignore files
 * Detect if files need to be updated or not.
 * Better error detection and logging